antonsarmatin/Mobble/README.md

 # Mobble:Utils

-## ConsumableLiveData

-LiveData class that wrapping ConsumableValue and uses ConsumableObserver.
-Allows build consumable data with LiveData class.
-Example: use it in SharedViewModels

 ### Add to your project

-To start using this library, add these lines to the build.gradle of your project:
+To start using this part, add these lines to the build.gradle of your project:

 ```xml
 repositories {